Neisi/ha-price-timeline-card/README.md

 # HA Price Timeline Card

-A custom Home Assistant Lovelace card that visualizes **hourly energy prices** on a timeline or circle.
+A custom Home Assistant Lovelace card that visualizes **hourly energy prices** or **15-minutes energy prices** on a timeline or circle.
-Prices are color-coded in relation to the daily average, so you can quickly spot cheap and expensive hours.
+Prices are color-coded in relation to the daily average, so you can quickly spot cheap and expensive hours or slots.
-Supports multiple languages and two different modes and dark&light theme or default theme colors of your current theme:
+Supports multiple languages and two different modes and dark&light theme or default theme colors of your current theme

+---

+## 🚀 Features
+Inspired by Tibber, this custom card visualizes **hourly energy prices** on a timeline or circle.

+- 📊 Timeline view or circle of today's hourly or 15-minutes electricity prices
+- 🎨 Color coding above/below daily average
+- ⏰ Current time highlighted
+- 🌍 Multi-language support
+- ⚡ Simple configuration
+- 🔄 Double-click to toggle today / tomorrow

 ### Timeline mode:
 By default, the card shows a **timeline view** of today's electricity prices.
 Each bar represents one hour of the day, colored **turquoise** if the price is below the daily average and **orange** if above.
-The current hour is highlighted with a marker, while **past hours** are shown faded to provide a quick visual distinction between past and upcoming prices.
+The current time is highlighted with a marker, while **past hours** are shown faded to provide a quick visual distinction between past and upcoming prices.
 A scale below the timeline shows the hours of the day.
 - light